bjornmeansbear/sustainable-packaging/README.md

 Packaging can be a bridge or a barrier to consumers

 Packaging is a barrier ... a boundary between the product and externalities.
-Regulatory, workplace, competitive, marketplace, consumer, cultural, physical, economic, biosphere... they cover the gamute of protection issues, information issues, and commercial issues...
+Regulatory, workplace, competitive, marketplace, consumer, cultural, physical, economic, biosphere... they cover the gamut of protection issues, information issues, and commercial issues...

 If the externalities change, so must the packaging.